Skull Relic of Moissac

 A powerful awareness of the human body

-Unlike Moissac’s skull, in Skeleton / Self-portrait 22 I show what normally becomes visible only after death, a powerful awareness of who we are and what the human body is.
-Life is set in motion through a chain reaction.
-It must have started from nothing at some point.
-Humans construct their own bodies independently after conception, so I honour my parents.
+Unlike Moissac’s skull, in Skeleton / Self-Portrait 22 I show what normally becomes visible only after death, a powerful awareness of who we are and what the human body is.
+After all, one’s own body is the

 The ‘unmoved mover‘